 • Target homeowners with pool-related interests

-• Retarget website visitors with a free trial or seasonal offer
+• Retarget website visitors with an early access offer or seasonal discount

 14. Yard Signs